 Clarkson was appointed temporary captain in April 1889 amid fighting between the club directors, on the one hand, and player-manager John Morrill and King Kelly, who presented separate issues, most involving his alcoholism.
 Morrill was sold to Washington, where he became manager, and Jim Hart was brought in to manage the Beaneaters.
 It looked to be a bright year indeed.
 After spending all that money for Kelly and Clarkson, Boston tapped the failing Detroit Wolverines for Charlie Bennett, Dan Brouthers, Charlie Ganzel, and Hardy Richardson.
 The club went 18-4 in May to take a 3½ game lead in the standings.
 Clarkson didn’t lose his second game until June 10, by which point he was 15-2.
 In the first game of a doubleheader on June 22 in Pittsburgh, Clarkson shut out the Alleghenys 5-0, allowing only five hits and striking out 12.
 In the seventh inning of the second game he was ejected while sitting on the bench.
 Pittsburgh manager Fred Dunlap noticed that Clarkson was signaling to his teammate, pitcher Bill Sowders, and informed the umpire.
 On July 12, Clarkson was pulled for some extra rest in the fifth inning despite leading 10-0 and tossing a no-hitter.
 Reliever Sowders gave up just one hit the rest of the way in the 13-1 defeat of Pittsburgh.
 On September 16, the Beaneaters started a 15-game road trip to finish the season.
 They stood a half-game behind the New York Giants in the standings.
 Clarkson and the club directors agreed that he’d pitch every game down the stretch for some extra compensation.
 Clarkson actually started 13 of those games, taking two games off, but that was done in consultation with club officials.
 It was a tactical error; the pennant slipped out of Boston’s hands.

 Naturally this was in violation of the agreement Clarkson had made with the Brotherhood and most of his teammates and friends around the league.
 It wasn’t received well, many believing that he previously sat in on their meetings solely to report back to Soden and the League.
 Fred Pfeffer recalled, “I never saw such a change in a man in my life.
 When I last saw him before that he was as strong a Brotherhood man as could be found and dwelt at length on the prospects of the Players League.
 Then he became an icicle.
-It chilled me through to hear him talk and I walked away from him.”
-Someone discovered that Clarkson was working as an agent for the League and sent a telegram to John Morrill, a secretary of the Brotherhood, in San Francisco.
+It chilled me through to hear him talk and I walked away from him.”31 Someone discovered that Clarkson was working as an agent for the League and sent a telegram to John Morrill, a secretary of the Brotherhood, in San Francisco.
 It read: “Clarkson is a traitor and is working for Soden.
-Show this to the boys and watch Clarkson.”
-He wasn’t treated well after that and had a strained relationship with many for months to come, even years.
+Show this to the boys and watch Clarkson.”32 He wasn’t treated well after that and had a strained relationship with many for months to come, even years.
 For the rest of the barnstorming trip, many shunned Clarkson, blasting him for his duplicity.
-Kelly, once a good friend, was described as “having no use” for the pitcher any longer.
+Kelly, once a good friend, apparently was among them.
 Their friendship never recovered.

 For his career, Clarkson inserted a 328-178 win-loss record into the books and nearly 2,000 strikeouts.
 Before the mound was pushed back to 60 feet 6 inches in 1893, he fanned the second most batters, behind Tim Keefe.
 Clarkson failed to complete only 33 of his 518 starts.
 He also knocked 24 home runs, a number by far the most of any 19th century pitcher and a record that lasted for decades.